SAFEGUARDING ADVICE FOR PARENTS AND CARERS

 ADVICE FOR PARENTS

-Sports clubs have responsibilities to ensure that their coaches and other staff are safe to work with children.
+Sports clubs have a responsibility to ensure that their coaches and other staff are safe to work with children.
 Clubs should be able to provide you with confirmation that staff and volunteers are suitable and have undergone the right checks.
 All organisations providing sports for children should welcome your questions about how they will keep your child safe.
 The NSPCC Child Protection in Sport Unit (CPSU) provides detailed advice on what to look for in a sports club: CPSU Information for Parents.